Air One

 Air One S.p.A. was an Italian low-cost airline which operated as Air One "Smart Carrier".
 It operated as Alitalia's low-cost subsidiary with operating bases located in Catania, Palermo, Pisa, Venice and Verona; while Tirana was a focus city.
 "Air One" is a portmanteau of the English meaning Air One and the Italian word 'airone', pronounced IPA [ai'rone], meaning heron (the bird depicted in the airline's logo), which was also the airline's callsign.

 Before the merger with Alitalia, Air One was a competitor, the second largest airline in Italy, with a network to 36 destinations in Italy, Europe and North America.
 Its main bases were Rome Fiumicino Airport, Linate Airport in Milan and Turin Airport.

 Air One ceased operations on 30 October 2014 as part of the new concept of its parent company Alitalia based on its new partnership with Etihad Airways.
 All routes were either cancelled or taken over by Alitalia itself.

 History

 First years

-On 27 April 1995 Air One began scheduled flights between Milan (Linate) and Brindisi and Reggio Calabria and Lamezia Terme.
+On 27 April 1995, still with the name Aliadriatica, began scheduled flights between Milan (Linate) and Brindisi and Reggio Calabria and Lamezia Terme.

+In November 1995 the company name was changed to Air One when it started flying between Rome and Milan in direct competition with Alitalia.

+By the end of 1999, the company was operating approximately 350 flights a week to seven domestic destinations.
+Its fleet consisted of 11 Boeing 737s (models 200, 300, and 400), and the company employed approximately 700 people.

 In the year 2000, Air One announced a partnership with Lufthansa and nearly all Air One flights became code-shared with Lufthansa.

 As of June 2006, regional destinations were served under the name Air One CityLiner with the brand-new fleet of Bombardier CRJ-900s.

 In 2007, Air One carried approximately 5.5 million passengers (scheduled and charter), thus becoming the second largest Italian airline in terms of passenger traffic.
 2007 revenues totaled EUR750 million with a net profit of EUR6.8 million.